-A story about an American living in Japan who gets mixed up with a crooked loan-shark.
+Nishi-Kawaguchi is my story about an American living in Japan who gets mixed up with a crooked loan shark.
 Martial Arts with some humor but I also want some drama!

-Nishi-Kawaguchi is the city Becca and I lived in while we were teaching English in Japan, it’s in Saitama Prefecture.
-It really is a wonderful place that literally had anything and everything we ever dreamed of.
-It is ironic that I am exploiting one of the more popularized, although over-hyped perspectives of Nishi-Kawaguchi, because I felt right at home there.
-Everyone was friendly to us and the food was delicious.
-Delicious food is a top priority.
+Nishi-Kawaguchi is the city my partner Becca and I lived in while we were teaching English in Japan, it’s in Saitama Prefecture.
+It really is a wonderful place that has anything and everything we ever dreamed of.
+It is unfortunate that I am exploiting one of the more popularized, although over-hyped perspectives of Nishi-Kawaguchi, the Yakuza presence because I always felt right at home.
+Everyone was kind to us, it was easy to make friends, and the food was delicious.

-Toru really was amazing on this project, he helped me with the Japanese speaking parts of the script, let me punch on him and drove an hour just to help with the shoot.
+Toru Matsumura really was amazing on this project, he helped me with the Japanese speaking parts of the script and drove an hour to act in the shoot.
 His acting really is spot on, I couldn’t be happier with his performance.

-Patrick: “Hey, bring your sword over here and some of that fake blood, I have an idea.”
+*Ring Ring (actual phone sounds) Patrick: “Hey, bring your sword over here and some of that fake blood, I have an idea.”
+Alan: “<3”